alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

        where `<fingerprint>` was obtained above.

-3. Add the passphrase you used when creating the new GPG key to the 2nd line password store by running inside the [pass](https://github.com/alphagov/govuk-secrets/tree/main/pass) directory of the govuk-secrets:
+3. Add the passphrase you used when creating the new GPG key to the Technical 2nd Line password store by running inside the [pass](https://github.com/alphagov/govuk-secrets/tree/main/pass) directory of the govuk-secrets:

    ```shell